Thermodynamical Stability of Hagedorn and Radiation Regimes in Closed String Gas Cosmology: The closed string entropy

 \section{The closed string entropy}

 In this section we review the calculation of the closed strings entropy in dilaton - gravity background.
-We assume that all of directions are small and compact, which represented by a flat $T^9$ torus.
+We assume that all of directions are small and compact, which represented by a flat $T^{9}$ torus.
 Also we would like to consider our system at temperature close to the Hagedorn temperature and in low - energy limit.
-Therefore we have $D=9$ compact coordinates which are represented by $x_i$ with $i=1,2...9$.
-The space - time metric and dilaton may be written as the following,
+Therefore there are $D=9$ compact coordinates which are represented by $x_{i}$ with $i=1,2...9$.
+The space - time metric and dilaton field may be written as the following,

 where $R_{i}$ $(i=1,2...,9)$ denote the scale-factor of the torus and are equal to the corresponding radii for the world - volume.
-So one can define the volume of the directions by $V=(R_{i})^D$.
-Because of the string T-duality ($R\rightarrow \frac{1}{R}$ symmetry ) we can take all dimensions to be larger than string scale; $R_{i}\geq1$, moreover we set $\alpha^{\prime}=1$ for convenient.
-By consideration of the closed string model we want to study early time cosmic evolution in string gas cosmology.
+So, one can define the volume of the space by $V=(R_{i})^D$.
+Because of the string T-duality ($R\rightarrow 1/R$ symmetry ) we can take all dimensions to be larger than string scale, ie. $R_{i}\geq1$, moreover we set $\alpha^{\prime}=1$ for convenient.
+By consideration of the closed string model we want to study the early time cosmic evolution in string gas cosmology.
 In the microcanonical ensemble there is a critical temperature which is called the Hagedorn temperature [17], where the partition function of a free string gas diverges.
 Therefore in this regime the usual thermodynamical equivalence between the canonical and microcanonical ensembles can break down and more fundamental ensemble must be used.
 We use different methods from Ref.
 [16] to obtain the entropy.
 By using density of single string state [18] we will obtain thermodynamics of the closed strings.
-The closed string energy $\varepsilon$ correspond to the length of random walk and the number of them grow with factor $\exp(\beta_h\varepsilon)$, where $\beta_{h}$ is inverse of the Hagedorn temperature.
+The closed string energy $\varepsilon$ corresponds to the length of random walk and the number of them grow with factor $\exp(\beta_h\varepsilon)$, where $\beta_{h}$ is inverse of the Hagedorn temperature.
 Also there is a volume factor of random walk $V_{walk} = W$.
-In addition we have a factor $V$ to transformation of zero state and a factor $\frac{1}{\varepsilon}$ because of periodic nature closed strings.
-In order to specify single string density of states we must account all of above factors which yield to the following conclusion,
+In addition there is a factor $V$ to transformation of zero state and a factor $1/\varepsilon$ because of periodic nature of the closed strings.
+In order to specify the single string density of states we must account all of above factors which yield to the following expression,